-As the title says, our 2020 Prayer Workshop is postponed until 2021 (due to the Covid-19 pandemic).
+As the title says, our annual Prayer Workshop is postponed until 2022 (mostly due to the Covid-19 pandemic).
 Our state has been especially hard hit by this virus, so we don’t want to put people at risk during this time.

 But below you’ll find a short history of the 2019 Workshop and why this effort has been an important part of our prayer ministry…

 Why would a small church spend over a quarter-century emphasizing prayer?
 Why so much time, energy, and money expended trying to convince other believers that a conversation with God can change everything?

 Our prayer emphasis began with a simple idea; The Lord’s church struggles because prayer isn’t at the forefront of everything we do.
 If the Lord isn’t first place in our work, then it isn’t his work but ours.

 So, our prayerlessness results in a pervasive un-spirituality.
 The more unspiritual we are, the more strife we have.
 And, our fulfillment of Christ’s mission on earth remains unattained.